 - Offering dedicated Supervisor and New Supervisor workshops to support individual supervisors and cross fertilise ideas across the team.
 Visit the Events Calendar for upcoming dates

 - Encouraging supervisors to attend conferences to share information, network and present approaches to GP Training.
-Visit the Supervisor noticeboard for upcoming opportunities
+Visit the Information for practices for upcoming opportunities

 - Introducing a program to support the business needs of GP supervisors and their practices that includes the opportunity to attend one professional development event in their local MCCC region per annum with a topic focussed on the business of general practice.